 The Singapore government plays a key role in adding to this vibrance, with programmes such as the SG-Innovate that make it easier for entrepreneurs to access mentors and venture capitalists.

-3) Take your pick with government assistance schemes
+3) Take your pick with government grants

 4) The legal system protects you